-- 4.1 The Localism Act 2011 requires local authorities to develop and make public their Pay Policy on all aspects of Chief Officer remuneration (including on ceasing to hold office), and also in relation to the "lowest paid" in the Council, explaining their Policy on the relationship between remuneration for Chief Officers and other groups. - 4.2 The provisions in the Localism Act 2011 which relate to Pay Policy statements only apply to employees directly appointed and managed by the Council.
-Employees who are appointed and managed by school Head Teachers/Governing Bodies are, therefore, not required to be included within the scope of Pay Policy statements.
-This reflects the unique employment legislation position whereby all schools employees are employed by the local authority but decisions about the appointment and management of such employees are mostly discharged by Head Teachers/Governing Bodies, as appropriate.
-However, all Governing Bodies within Carmarthenshire (including Voluntary Aided Schools) have formally agreed to adopt the Single Status Pay Model and associated terms and conditions of employment for all locally employed staff, with the exception of Teachers who are employed under nationally agreed Teachers Pay and Conditions. - 4.3 In the interests of consistency, the pay-related data which is set out in this Pay Policy statement does not include data for employees who are appointed and managed by Head Teachers/Governing Bodies. - 4.4 This document also includes the Council's Local Government Pension Scheme Employers Discretions Policy which the Council is required to produce and is updated following a review of all discretions by the Local Government Pensions Committee.
-This Policy must be agreed by Council before publication.
-This Policy is attached as Appendix G.
+- 5.1.
+The Localism Act 2011 requires local authorities to develop and make public their Pay Policy on all aspects of Chief Officer remuneration (including on ceasing to hold office), and also in relation to the "lowest paid" in the Council, explaining their Policy on the relationship between remuneration for Chief Officers and other groups. - 5.2.
+The provisions in the Localism Act 2011 which relate to Pay Policy statements only apply to employees directly appointed and managed by the Council.
+Employees who are appointed and managed by school Teachers/Governing Bodies are, therefore, not required to be included within the scope of Pay Policy statements.
+This reflects the unique employment legislation position whereby school employees are employed by the local authority but decisions about the appointment and management of such employees are mostly discharged by Head Teachers/Governing Bodies, as appropriate.
+However, all Governing Bodies within Carmarthenshire (including Voluntary Aided Schools) have formally agreed to adopt the pay structure and associated terms and conditions of employment for all locally employed 'green book' staff.
+Teachers are employed under nationally agreed Teachers Pay and Conditions. - 5.3.
+In the interests of consistency, the pay-related data which is set out in this Pay Policy statement does not include data for employees who are appointed and managed by Head Teachers/Governing Bodies. - 5.4.
+This document also includes the Council's Local Government Pension Scheme Employers' Discretions Policy which the Council is required to produce.
+The Policy is unchanged and for ease of reference is attached as Appendix G.

-5.0 Terms and Conditions of Employment
+6. Terms and Conditions of Employment

-- 5.1 The Council employs approximately 8000 employees.
-Their employment is covered by a range of terms and conditions drawn from either: - National Joint Council for Local Government Services - Joint National Council for Chief Executives - Joint National Council for Chief Officers - Soulbury Committee - School Teachers Pay and Conditions - 5.2 The following are provided as Appendices to this policy: - Carmarthenshire County Council's Pay Grades Local Government Services Employees (Appendix A) - Carmarthenshire County Council's JNC Chief Executive and Chief Officer Pay Grades (Appendix B) - Officer Employment Procedure Rules (Appendix C) - National Pay Grades Soulbury (Appendix D) - Local Government Services Employees Acting Up and Honoraria Schemes (Appendix E) - Market Supplement Scheme (Appendix F) - LGPS Employer Discretions Policy (Appendix G) - Severance Scheme (Appendix H) - Flexible Retirement Policy (Appendix I) - JNC Local Authority Chief Executives Conditions of Service (Appendix J) - JNC Local Authority Chief Officers Conditions of Service (Appendix K) - Sample Written Statement of Particulars (Appendix L) - 5.3 A breakdown of staff numbers by pay band and gender is included in the Equal Pay Audit/Equalities Report which is published separately.
+- 6.1.
+The Council employs approximately 8,697 employees.
+Their employment is covered by a range of terms and conditions drawn from either: - National Joint Council for Local Government Services (Green Book) - Joint National Council for Chief Executives - Joint National Council for Chief Officers - Soulbury Committee - School Teachers Pay and Conditions - 6.2.
+The following are provided as Appendices to this policy: - Carmarthenshire County Council's Pay Grades Local Government Services Employees (Appendix A) - Carmarthenshire County Council's JNC Chief Executive and Chief Officer Pay Grades (Appendix B) - Officer Employment Procedure Rules (Appendix C) - National Pay Grades Soulbury (Appendix D) - Local Government Services Employees Acting Up and Honoraria Schemes (Appendix E) - Market Supplement Scheme (Appendix F) - LGPS Employer Discretions Policy (Appendix G) - Severance Scheme (Appendix H) - Flexible Retirement Policy (Appendix I) - JNC Local Authority Chief Executives Conditions of Service (Appendix J) - JNC Local Authority Chief Officers Conditions of Service (Appendix K) - Sample Written Statement of Particulars (Appendix L) - 6.3.
+A breakdown of staff numbers by pay band and gender is included in the Equal Pay Audit/Equalities Report which is published separately.

-5.4 National Pay Awards
+6.4.
+National Pay Awards